roman-milk/roman-milk.github.io/the-bad-doctor.md

  "Thank you, officers," I said, following them to the door.
 "Thanks for conducting such an in-depth investigation."

  They left and I turned to Bunny, who was putting her clothes back on.
 "Good job, Bunny.
 I'm proud of you.
 Now, let's go to bed."
-Report_Story #1